 Conversations are private to the selected recipients.

-That could be a two person mentor-mentee conversation about planning your next on-on-one meeting, or it could be an all-contributor or all-team conversation about planning a team project, inquiry or review.
+That could be a two-person mentor-mentee conversation about planning your next one-on-one meeting, or it could be an all-contributor or all-team conversation about planning a team project, inquiry or review.
 You can start conversations with the people you support, as well as contributing to existing threads.

 View a report